 Visit Net Mums website

-and Denise Robertson.
-This is a new book which contains lots of information and helpful advice.
+This is a helpful book which contains lots of information and helpful advice.

 A really good book containing much helpful and sound advice.